wangwei-26/scRNAseq-nextflow/README.md

 ## Introduction

-scRNA-seq is a nextflow pipeline for processing 10x Genomics single-cell RNA-seq data using CellRanger and analyzing them using Seurat R package.
+This is a nextflow pipeline for processing 10x Genomics single-cell RNA-seq data using CellRanger followed by analyzing them using Seurat package.

 ## Environment

-Currently it is supported on CDC Scicomp SGE system with dependancies in environment.yml.
+Currently it is supported on SGE system with dependancies in environment.yml.

 ## Available references

-Available references are stored at /scicomp/reference/cellranger/7.1.0.
+Available references can be downloaded from 10xGenomics database.
 These references include:
 * Human reference (GRCh38) dataset
 * Mouse reference dataset
 * Human reference (GRCh38) and mouse dataset